 - County C-Stat

-The Performance Management unit provides counties with services and resources to assist in performance improvement efforts on the county-facing C-Stat measures.
-Services include access to monthly performance data, peer-to-peer exchanges on effective county practices, and other products that establish connections between CDHS offices and six divisions.
+The Performance Management Division provides counties with services and resources to assist in performance improvement efforts on the county-facing C-Stat measures.
+Services include access to monthly performance data, peer-to-peer exchanges on effective county practices, Annual Performance Summaries (by request), and other products that establish connections between CDHS offices and six divisions.

 Michael Martinez, performance data manager, is responsible for collecting and synthesizing county performance data, packaging the data for county use, and providing a high-level analysis of trends in order for CDHS to better connect performance data with human services throughout the state.
 Contact Michael at email@example.com or 303.866.3066.